wangxj03/code-splitter/README.md

 ## Get Started

-Add it to your project
+Add it to your project:

 ```sh
 cargo add code-splitter